A testosterone test measures the amount of the male hormone, testosterone, in the blood. Both men and women produce this hormone.

 The examples above are common measurements for results for these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different specimens.Talk to your doctor about the meaning of your specific test results.

-- Androgen resistance (resistance to the action of male hormones)
+- Resistance to the action of male hormones (androgen resistance)

 - Cancer of the testes

 - Taking medications or drugs that increase testosterone levels